riclapi/Bullet-Last/README.md

 Bullet Last operates on the Ethereum blockchain.
 Players can use their **MetaMask wallet** to purchase NFT characters and join the game using cryptocurrency tokens.
 The entire in-game economy and transactions are secured and powered by blockchain technology.

+## Roadmap

+### Trailer
+- **January 18, 2024**
+  - Unveiling the official trailer, providing a sneak peek into the exciting features and gameplay of Bullet Last.

+### Alpha Version
+- **January 26, 2024**
+  - Launching the alpha version of the game, allowing early access for testing and feedback.

+### Website Launch
+- **March 30, 2024**
+  - Introduction of the official Bullet Last website, providing a central hub for updates, information, and community engagement.

+### Beta Version
+- **April 16, 2024**
+  - Releasing the beta version, including crucial milestones and integration of additional in-game features and tokens.

+### Final Game Release
+- **April 18, 2024**
+  - Official launch of the complete and polished version of Bullet Last, ready for players to dive into the ultimate gaming experience.

 ## Project Development

 Bullet Last is the result of a collaborative effort between two teams, each bringing their expertise to the table: